Updated: January 7, 2026Compare

 Why “more indicators” increases overtrading in 2026

-The classic failure mode is not “bad indicators”.
+The classic failure mode isn’t “bad indicators”.
 It’s indicator stacking: RSI + MACD + EMA + volume + sentiment + something AI-ish… and now you can justify any trade you want.

-This is why we separate “indicator-based triggers” from “market confluence” as a decision framework.
-If you want that breakdown, read Indicator-based trading vs market confluence.
+If you want the framework breakdown, read Indicator-based trading vs market confluence.

-What ConfluenceMeter does differently (and why it converts)
+What ConfluenceMeter does differently (and why it fits with TradingView)

 “Do I have enough alignment to justify attention—and if not, can I stay out?”